Bunny Treat Bags – a free sewing pattern

 Pin and Sew the Bunny Treat Bags

-Next, pin the four charm squares right sides together.
+1. Pin the four charm squares right sides together.
 Pin the one with a button hole to the other one with creases ironed to the top, but open out the creases for this step.

-Stitch over all of the lines you traced, starting at the top of the charm squares.
+2. Stitch over all of the lines you traced, starting at the top of the charm squares.
 See how I opened up the casing for the bag? that’s important.

-Now trim away the extra fabric and cut the ears apart, leaving about 1/4″ of seam allowance (it might be less between the bunny ears).
+1. Trim away the extra fabric and cut the ears apart, leaving about 1/4″ of seam allowance (it might be less between the bunny ears).
 Cut the point off the bunny ears, but don’t cut your stitching!

 3. On the back of the bag, tuck the ears under the casing and pin.
 The side of the ears that are showing here will end up being the back of the ears on the finished bag.
 Pin the casing down on the front with one pin, if desired.